lenbie/Expense-Tracker-Project/documentation/user_manual.md

 Once you have entered all desired information, you can create the expense by clicking *Create new expense*.
 You can return to the expense tracker homescreen by clicking *Home* in the top right corner.
+You can also go to *View and Edit Expenses* by clicking the button with the same name.

 ## View and Edit Expenses View